paulomalandrim/school-grade-application/README.md

 School grade application is an project with SPRING BOOT, JPA, SECURITY and H2 database.

-In src/test I let a postman requests file.
+Postman requests file in src/test.